CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-spl-implement-ci-cd-hol1-ex-1.md

 1. You'll be redirected to a new codespace tab in the browser.
 Please wait until the codespace is configured.

    ![](media/2dg33.png)

+>**Note**: Click "Continue" in the browser, and then allow it to open Visual Studio Code.

 1. From the explorer side blade, navigate to **.github (1)** > **workflows** **(2)** and select **contoso-traders-provisioning-deployment.yml** **(3)** file.

    ![](media/contosoprovision.png)